mmbman/Katagiri/1984-01-22-Blue-Cliff-Record-Case-52-Talk-2.md

 But it’s pretty hard just standing up in the mountain, because around the trees there are severe weather, and snow, and lots of criticism there, and give and take, pros and cons, and war and peace, and justice, and many things around.
 But accepting all things, nevertheless, the tree is always aiming at the huge tortoise.
 Without looking around [at the] small stuff and the big stuff – whale, and the hippopotamus, et cetera.
 Snakes and frogs... anyway the tree never looks around.
 Just standing up there, in sunny days and severe winter weather.
 That’s why if you look at it, it’s very beautiful.
 Very exquisite, which is unexplainable.
 Because tree is tree, but behind the tree, the whole huge world is alive within the tree.

 So that is the simplicity.
 Simplicity is not [an] egoistic way of life.
-Simplicity is you must [be] you as you are, simultaneously, that way of life is completely backed by the rhythm of universal life.
+Simplicity is you must [be] you as you are, simultaneously that way of life is completely backed by the rhythm of universal life.
 That’s why it is very simple and exquisite, very exquisite.
 Because that way of life which you do is very precious, having a very precious quality.

-So somebody who has eyes can see that, but people who don’t have their own eyes cannot see it.
+Somebody who has eyes can see that, but people who don’t have their own eyes cannot see it.
 That’s all.
 But he himself, whatever happens, whoever looks at you, this person is always standing up straight, under all circumstances, without looking around so much, anyway, and [facing] everyday life.
 That is called simplicity.

 So finally she comes back to simplicity.
 She doesn’t know what simplicity is.
 So she felt a little bit what simplicity was through sitting.
 It’s very true.

 So that’s what I want to tell you.
 Simplicity is completely no bottom of the bucket.
 No bottom of personality, no bottom of capability you have.
 That is simplicity.
 Very simple.
 If you’re stupid, you have to take best care of yourself as stupid, anyway. *[Laughter.]* But if you look around [...] immediately criticism comes up and you put yourself down by yourself.

-So, Joshu said, what is the Joshu, what is the stone bridge?
-That stone bridge is Buddha.
+So what is the Joshu, what is the stone bridge?
+Joshu said that stone bridge is Buddha.
 For Joshu, Chao Chou, Buddha as a stone bridge is not something fancy.
 You can experience so-called spiritual life.

 Well, that is alright.
-But it is nothing but the log bridge.
-Appearing; next moment disappears.
+But it is nothing but the log bridge appearing; next moment disappears.
 Then you come back to the daily routines, daily life.
-In daily life many, many beings, many occurrences there.
+In daily life [there are] many, many beings, many occurrences there.
 So it’s pretty easy for us to look around.

-But the important point is wherever you ma go, there is always the big tortoise, so-called buddha-nature or truth.
+But the important point is wherever you may go, there is always the big tortoise, so-called buddha-nature or truth.

 So that is [a] simple way of life.
 Just standing.
-Under each circumstances of pain, suffering, *gassho*, washing your face, we have to just stand up straight, and without looking around so much.
+Under each circumstance of pain, suffering, *gassho*, washing your face, we have to just stand up straight, and without looking around so much.
 And that is called simplicity.

-And this simplicity is not something you can get in your hand and evaluate and judge it.
-But this simplicity is something you have to raise.
+And this simplicity is not something you can get in your hand and evaluate and judge it, but this simplicity is something you have to raise.
 You have to raise it.
-You have to raise it, what would you say, thousands, hundred of thousands, millions, myriad times in your daily life.
+You have to raise it thousands, hundred of thousands, millions, myriad times in your daily life.
 This moment, you have to just raise this simplicity.
-In the sitting, in the washing your face, next moment: where is the truth?
+In the sitting, in the washing your face; next moment: where is the truth?
 You don’t know.
 But “it’s omnipresent” means next moment it’s there.
 So all you have to do is raise, you have to raise this simplicity of life.

-That is called bodhi-mind, the way-seeking mind.
+That is called *bodhi-mind*, the way-seeking mind.
 If you can raise this bodhi-mind from moment to moment, a hundred times, a thousand times, myriad times, you become a bodhisattva.
 That is called bodhisattva.

 But we don’t see this, because we are always seeking for a certain result of experience.

 Result is fine, but result comes from *later*.
 If you stand up, if you take care of [life] like this, and then result comes.
 But we don’t do it.
-We always expect result *first*.
-Before you do. *[He chuckles.]* That’s completely reversed.
+We always expect result *first*; before you do. *[He chuckles.]* That’s completely reversed.

 #### 59:50

 For instance, in Japan, every year, school teachers and company workers have a kind of yearly custom – to have a strike. *[Laughter.]* To raise the money, to raise the salary wages.

 That’s fine!
 But, I don’t know [about] this one.
 Of course you cannot ignore how much you can get, how much wages you can have.
-Well before you work, you should negotiate with the companies – of course, you have to do.
+Well, before you work, you should negotiate with the companies – of course, you have to do.
 But every year, yearly you have a strike like this.
 And what is work?
 What is labor?
 Labor is completely pushed away, and thinking money.
 You know?

 So in order to [get] the money, you work.
 You are enslaved by money, and *then* you work.
 That is the opposite!
 You have to work.
 If you have to work, you have to take best care of the work itself, and then salary wages come naturally.
 But we don’t do it!
 Reality will be reversed.
 We always do something like this.

 So if you emphasize so much a strike or position of the money, so very naturally your life becomes reversed.
 You don’t see something real – the big tortoise.

 Well, the same applies to the United States.
 But Americans strike very calm and gentle *[he laughs]* without screaming, just carrying a [sign] and just walk in front of the department and bus depots...
 Very quiet.
 You are very gentlemanly.
 Japanese strike are very hostile.
 Very hostile; fighting always.
 Screaming.
-You would be the deaf, because it’s so noisy.
+You would be deaf, because it’s so noisy.

-In the [...] station, which is terminal station in Tokyo. [...]
+In the [...] station, which is a terminal station in Tokyo. [...]
 I went back last October.
 And then... you know former minister Tanaka?
-He got something, big money.
-You know that story.
+He got something, big money; you know that story.
 So he was in court, and finally the Japanese could see the result, what he had to do.
 And then next, the government always tried to commit communist, always emphasized he must be impeached from the cabinet, et cetera.
 So right in front of the station: big speakers. *Big* speakers.
 One, two, three cars with two big speakers, talking.
 It was rush hour time – many people there. *[He laughs.]* I just stood waiting for the bus. *[noise]* I became a deaf.
-When I came in the bus, my ears kind of, you know, the same problem as being on the plane?
-Plane going down to the land?
+When I came in the bus, my ears kind of, you know, the same problem as being on the plane going down to the land?
 Your ears funny.
 Just like this.
 So it’s really noisy.

 This kind of not big areas.
-Japan was very crowded.
-Buildings and people.
+Japan was very crowded; buildings and people.
 Well, if people talk through the big speakers here, it doesn’t bother you so much, because it’s huge.
 But Japan is very crowded.
-Tiny – nevertheless buildings, people, cars.
-Don’t expect Japan [to be as beautiful as] your imagination. *[Laughter.]*

-I’m not criticising Japan, but you should know the real Japan. *[Laughter.]*
+Tiny; nevertheless [there are many] buildings, people, cars.
+Don’t expect Japan [to be as beautiful as] your imagination. *[Laughter.]* I’m not criticizing Japan, but you should know the real Japan. *[Laughter.]*

 Do you have some questions?

 #### 1:05:35

 Oh.
-This morning, before the breakfast, I told you [about] one of the customs in monastery.
-But not in the monastery; even out of the monastery.
+This morning, before the breakfast, I told you [about] one of the customs in monastery – but not in the monastery, even out of the monastery.
 That is [a] way of becoming intimate with the teacher and disciple.
-At New Year, we offer a set of two pieces of mochi, round mochi, in the shrine, on the altar, and perform the three morning services.
-Praying for his health and also his [dharma].
+At New Year, we offer a set of two pieces of mochi, round mochi, in the shrine, on the altar, and perform the three morning services: praying for his health and also his [dharma].
 So even though you are not in the monastery, we do always, while his teacher or her teacher is alive.
 That’s a very good custom for us.

 **Question:** Hojo-san, when you say his *dharma*, do you mean the teaching, or the ...